CommuniCityProject/communicity_toolbox/docs/structures.md

 ## [BoundingBox](https://communicity-docs.readthedocs.io/en/latest/docs/toolbox/Structures.html#module-Structures.BoundingBox)

 Used to store the coordinates of a bounding box, that is a set of two points delimiting a rectangular area that encloses an object in an image.
-By default it uses the minimum and maximum x and y coordinates, which represents the top-left and bottom-right corner of the object inside the image.
+By default it uses the minimum and maximum x and y coordinates, which represent the top-left and bottom-right corner of the object inside the image.
 The coordinates of the bounding box are relative to the image size, ranging from ``0.`` to ``1.``.

 ```Python
 from toolbox.Structures import BoundingBox